hahndorf/Test-WebSite/README.md

 # Test-WebSite
-A PowerShell script to test an IIS website for the most common setup problems.
+A collection of PowerShell scripts to test an IIS website for the most common setup problems.

 ### Description